U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Elisabeth Weber (University of California, Santa Barbara)

-Elsa Auerbach (Emerita, University of Massachusetts Boston)
+Elsa Auerbach (University of Massachusetts Boston)

 Elybeth Sofia Alcantar (University of Texas at Austin)